uspki/policies/certificate-policy.md

 Other values shall not be present.

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS
-The CA shall at all times:

-1. Issue Certificates and operate its PKI in accordance with all law applicable to its business and the Certificates it issues in every jurisdiction in which it operates;
-2. Comply with these Requirements;
-3. Comply with the audit requirements set forth in this section; and
-4. Be licensed as a CA in each jurisdiction where it operates, if licensing is required by the law of such jurisdiction for the issuance of Certificates.

 ## 8.1 Frequency or circumstances of assessment
-The Certification Authorities (X.509v3 basicConstraints extension, with the cA boolean set to true) operated under this Certificate Policy are Technically Constrained in line with section 7.1.5.
-They are audited in line with section 8.7.
+The CAs operated under this Certificate Policy are Technically Constrained (see section 7.1.5).
+CAs shall be audited in accordance with section 8.7.

 The period during which the CA issues Certificates shall be divided into an unbroken sequence of audit periods.
 An audit period shall not exceed one year in duration.

-Before issuing Publicly-Trusted Certificates, any CA shall successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.1.
-The point-in-time readiness assessment shall be completed no earlier than twelve (12) months prior to issuing Publicly-Trusted Certificates and shall be followed by a complete audit under such scheme within ninety (90) days of issuing the first Publicly-Trusted Certificate
+Before issuing Subscriber certificates or Subordinate CA certificates, any CA shall successfully complete a point-in-time readiness assessment performed in accordance with applicable standards under one of the audit schemes listed in Section 8.4.
+The point-in-time readiness assessment shall be completed no earlier than twelve (12) months prior to issuing Certificates and shall be followed by a complete audit under such scheme within ninety (90) days of issuing the first Publicly-Trusted Certificate

 ## 8.2 Identity/qualifications of assessor
 The CA's audit shall be performed by a Qualified Auditor.
 A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:

-1. Independence from the subject of the audit;
+1. Independence from the subject of the audit
-2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.1);
+2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.4)
-3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function;
+3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function
-4. (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust;
+4. For audits conducted in accordance with the WebTrust standard, licensed by WebTrust
-5. Bound by law, government regulation, or professional code of ethics; and
+5. Bound by law, government regulation, or professional code of ethics, and
 6. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.

 ## 8.3 Assessor's relationship to assessed entity
-The compliance auditor either shall be a private firm that is independent from the entities (CA and RAs) being audited, or it shall be sufficiently organizationally separated from those entities to provide an unbiased, independent evaluation.
+The Qualified Auditor either shall be a private firm that is independent from the CA being audited, or it shall be sufficiently organizationally separated from the CA to provide an unbiased, independent evaluation.
 An example of the latter situation may be an Federal agency Inspector General.
-To insure independence and objectivity, the compliance auditor may not have served the entity in developing or maintaining the entity’s CA Facility or certification practices statement.
-The FPKIPA shall determine whether a compliance auditor meets this requirement.
+To insure independence and objectivity, the Qualified Auditor may not have served the CA in developing or maintaining the CPS.
+The FPKIPA shall determine whether the Qualified Auditor meets the requirements for independence and objectivity.

-The operating Agency and Management Authority of each CA is responsible for identifying and engaging a qualified auditor.

 ## 8.4 Topics covered by assessment
-The CA shall undergo an audit in accordance with one of the following schemes:
+The CAs shall undergo an audit in accordance with all of the following:

+1. WebTrust for Certification Authorities, Version 2.0 or later
-1. WebTrust for Certification Authorities v2.0;
+2. WebTrust for Certification Authorities - SSL Baseline with Network Security, Version 2.2 or later
-2. A national scheme that audits conformance to ETSI TS 102 042 / ETSI EN 319 411-1; or

-Whichever scheme is chosen, it shall incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.
+Audits shall incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.

 The audit shall be conducted by a Qualified Auditor, as specified in Section 8.3.

-There is no Delegated Third Party allowed under this Certificate Policy.

 ## 8.5 Actions taken as a result of deficiency
-When the compliance auditor finds a discrepancy between the requirements of this CP or the stipulations in the CPS and the design, operation, or maintenance of the CAs, the following actions shall be performed:
+When the Qualified Auditor finds a discrepancy between the requirements of this CP or the stipulations in the CPS and the design, operation, or maintenance of the CAs, the following actions shall be performed:

-•	The compliance auditor shall note the discrepancy;
+-	The Qualified Auditor shall note the discrepancy
-•	The compliance auditor shall notify the responsible party promptly; and
+-	The Qualified Auditor shall notify the CA promptly
-•	The party responsible for correcting the discrepancy will propose a remedy, including expected time for completion, to the FPKIPA.
+-	The CA will propose a remedy, including expected time for completion, to the FPKIPA

-Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA or RA, to revoke a certificate issued to the CA or RA, or take other actions it deems appropriate.
-A compliance audit may be required to confirm the implementation and effectiveness of the remedy.
+Depending upon the nature and severity of the discrepancy, and how quickly it can be corrected, the FPKIPA may decide to temporarily halt operation of the CA, to revoke a certificate issued to the CA, or take other actions it deems appropriate.

 ## 8.6 Communication of results
 The Audit Report shall state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.

-The CA shall make the Audit Report publicly available.
-The CA is not required to make publicly available any general audit findings that do not impact the overall audit opinion.
-The CA should make its Audit Report publicly available no later than three months after the end of the audit period.
+The CA shall make the Audit Letter publicly available.
+The CA is not required to make publicly available any general audit findings contained in the Audit Report that do not impact the overall audit opinion.
+The CA shall make its Audit Letter publicly available no later than three months after the end of the audit period.
 In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA shall provide an explanatory letter signed by the Qualified Auditor.

 ## 8.7 Self-Audits
-During the period in which the CA issues Certificates, the CA shall monitor adherence to its Certificate Policy, Certification Practice Statement and these Requirements and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.
+During the period in which the CA issues Certificates, the CA shall monitor adherence to this CP and the CA's CPS and strictly control its service quality by performing self audits on at least a quarterly basis against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by it during the period commencing immediately after the previous self-audit sample was taken.

-During the period in which a Technically Constrained Subordinate CA issues Certificates, the CA which signed the Subordinate CA shall monitor adherence to the this Certificate Policy and the Subordinate CA's Certification Practice Statement.
+During the period in which a Subordinate CA issues Certificates, the Root CA shall monitor adherence to the this CP and the Subordinate CA's CPS.
 On at least a quarterly basis, against a randomly selected sample of the greater of one certificate or at least three percent of the Certificates issued by the Subordinate CA, during the period commencing immediately after the previous audit sample was taken, the CA shall ensure all applicable CP are met.

-There is no Delegated Third Party allowed under this Certificate Policy.

 # 9. OTHER BUSINESS AND LEGAL MATTERS